-Trying to qualify for a mortgage even though you're concerned with your self employment work history?
+Trying to qualify for a mortgage even though you're concerned with your self-employment work history?
 We get it.
-It can feel like the mortgage process is geared more towards W-2 employees than self employed entrepreneurs such as yourself.
-The key here is being able to verify your income to lenders so they know you’re not high risk.
-You will have to take extra steps to reassure lenders but it’s worth it.
-Despite the extra steps to verify your self employed income, you can still qualify for the same mortgage programs as anyone else.
-Including popular programs like FHA, VA, and Conventional 15 and 30 year mortgages.
+It can feel like the mortgage process is geared more toward W-2 employees than self-employed entrepreneurs such as yourself.
+The key here is being able to verify your income to lenders, so they know you’re not high risk.
+You will have to take extra steps to reassure lenders, but it’s worth it.
+Despite the additional steps to verify your self-employed income, you can still qualify for the same mortgage programs as anyone else.
+Including popular programs like FHA, VA, and Conventional 15 and 30-year mortgages.

 Gather and fill out the right paperwork

 The mortgage process is very well known for involving a lot of paperwork.
 Lenders need the total financial picture of mortgage applicants to get started.
 If you’re self-employed, you’ll typically need to gather details of at least two years’ worth of your entire financial history.

 Federal tax returns

 If you’re confident that you’re ready to become a homeowner, then go the extra mile to increase your chances of getting a home loan.